Conreality/conreality-wiki/To-Dos.md

-These are known to-do items for the project.
-Please don't add any wishlist-type fluff here--these are all manifestly actionable items, to be by default done by the person who added a specific item.
+The following are known to-do items for the project.
 In case a particular to-do item has a user handle associated with it, it's already in the works by the person designated by the handle; to collaborate on the task, contact that person directly.

 If a to-do item has no user handle associated with it, it is up for grabs by anyone to do.
 Once you've actually begun on the task (*not* before that!), go ahead and record your intent by editing this wiki page.

+*Please do **not** add any wishlist-type fluff here--these are all manifestly actionable items, to be by default done by the person who added a specific item.*

 Website Infrastructure
 ----------------------